Emmy-github-webdev/emma-pbl/project11.md

 ```
 ![](images/project11/playbook-error.png)

+- Generate keygen and add the public key to the servers

 ![](images/project11/connect2.PNG)

 - You can go to each of the servers and check if wireshark has been installed by running